Text size

-An employee's minimum pay rate can come from an award, enterprise agreement, other registered agreement, or the national minimum wage.
+Your minimum pay rate and employment conditions can come from an award, an enterprise or other registered agreement, or the national minimum wage.
+Employers also have legal and regulatory responsibilities under:

 Employees must be paid for all the hours they work including the time they spend in training, team meetings, opening and closing the business, and working unreasonable trial shifts.

-If you're an employee or an employer, you can find out about:
+If you're an employee or an employer, you can visit the Ombudsman website to find out about:

 • penalty rates and allowances